lamont/esphome_at_home/README.md

 # esphomeyaml deployed IOT fleet for home

-This repo tracks the various ESP32 and ESP8522 devices I have deployed about the house.
+This repo tracks the various ESP32 and ESP8622 devices I have deployed about the house.

 ### Setup

+I've switched to a docker setup, so just `. aliases` and you'll have access to the functions and images without needing all the venv stuff I stared using.
+But for posterity:

-In any case, you nee the venv setup properly
+In any case, you need the venv setup properly
 ```bash
 . venv/bin/activate
 ```